emaslvcc/JavaCraft/um-submission/final-report.md

 ## Conclusion

-We have achieved in the creation of acceptable flowcharts, a well documented code base and as expected encountered no lack of issues along the way.
+We have achieved the creation of acceptable flowcharts, a well documented code base and as expected encountered no lack of issues along the way.

 For instance, it was really challening to fit the flowchart of the whole game on one page, for readibilty.
 Sian however managed to change the properties of the whole chart to make it fit.